user-promi/catalogx/readme.txt

 📞 **Dedicated support** team with **95%** customer satisfaction

 CatalogX turns your WooCommerce site into a flexible ecommerce product catalog with catalog mode to show products without prices and remove the “Add to Cart” button.
-Enable a seamless product enquiry experience where customers can easily submit product enquiry requests and request a quote through custom enquiry forms — perfect for B2B, wholesale, and catalog WordPress businesses.
+Enable a seamless product enquiry experience where customers can easily submit product inquiry requests and request a quote through custom enquiry forms — perfect for B2B, wholesale, and catalog WordPress businesses.

 Simplify your woocommerce catalog management, offer wholesale pricing, set role-based discounts, and streamline the quote woocommerce process — all from a single powerful plugin.
 CatalogX streamlines the quotation process, enabling customers to request quotes directly from your site.
 Perfect for wholesale and B2B businesses, it simplifies the management of wholesale and role-based pricing.
 With extensive customization options, you can tailor the shopping experience to fit your unique business needs.